 Open to all beef exhibitors.
 Judging will be based on correct showmanship, performance of animal in the show ring, appropriate fitting of animal, knowledge of animal, and clothing and equipment of showman.
-All animals are to be fed, fitted, entered and shown by the exhibitor.
-Professional fitting is not allowed.

-- 1. SENIOR Open to exhibitors grades 9 and up - 2.
-INTERMEDIATE Open to exhibitors grades 6 to 8 - 3.
-BEGINNERS Open to exhibitors grades 3 to 5 - NOVICE Open to first year beef exhibitors any age.
+- 1. SENIOR Open to exhibitors in grades 9 and up - 2.
+INTERMEDIATE Open to exhibitors in grades 6 to 8 - 3.
+BEGINNERS Open to exhibitors in grades 3 to 5 - NOVICE Open to first year beef exhibitors any age.
 Recommended for older first year beef exhibitors.
 (No Trophy)

-CLASS B - MARKET ANIMAL PROJECT BEEF (ROSHOLT ONLY)
+CLASS B - MARKET ANIMAL PROJECT BEEF Definition:

-Definition:

-MARKET ANIMAL BEEF is one born on or after January 1st of the previous year.
+MARKET ANIMAL PROJECT BEEF is one born on or after January 1st of the previous year.